 Statements of Revenues, Expenses, and Changes in Net Position - For purposes of display, transactions deemed by management to be ongoing, major, or central to the provision of health care services are reported as revenues and expenses.
-Operating revenues consist of lease payments generated from the lease of UMCB and a separate ground sublease.
+Operating revenues consist of lease payments generated from the lease of specific properties on the Central Health Downtown Campus.
+In addition, Central Health subleases the site of the Dell Seton Medical Center at the University of Texas through a lease agreement with the University of Texas.
 Nonoperating revenues consist of those revenues that are related to financing types of activities, which are primarily the result of property tax revenues.